Skip to main content

 warning

-This is a very simple implementation and may not meet all needs.
-If you have a more complete solution for splitting strings, you are welcome to contribute.
+This is just a simple implementation and may not meet all requirements.
+If you have a more comprehensive solution for splitting strings, feel free to provide it.

 Use the direction parameter to adjust the text direction.